sojith/DevOps_AutoDeploy/README.md

 # AutoDeployment

-This project is meant to show how one can automatically deploy any code commits into a test env server
+This project is meant to show how code commits can automatically be deployed into a test env server

 1) https://github.com/sojith/DevOps/blob/main/App/app.js - This is a simple NodeJS script used to host a page.
 The github repo on which this is hosted has an outgoing webhook.
 Any commits in this repo leads to the webhook sending a post message to an endpoint (this endpoint is mentioned in the point below)